Take This Waltz

 It is a greatly effective cinematic moment when the fairground ride suddenly stops, the music abruptly ends, and Daniel and Margot are torn from their exciting daze into the harsh lighting of reality.
 The film itself doesn’t seem to quite know where to end.
 It’s billed as a comedy-drama, but it’s really a repressed drama with rye moments.

-Take This Waltz is released in cinemas on 17th August 2012.
-Rating 15.
-Contains nudity, swearing and sex.
+Take This Waltz is released nationwide on 17th August 2012.

 Watch the trailer for Take This Waltz here: